top of page

 1999 Corporate headquarters for The Double Cola Company moves to Market Street in downtown Chattanooga

-2011 Double Cola Co-USA changes name to The Double Cola Company to embrace heritage.
+2011 Double Cola Co-USA changed its name to The Double Cola Company to embrace its heritage

-2013 The Double Cola Company goes on the road with their Road to Refresh campaign, a summer sampling tour allowing more people to fall in love with SKI and Double Cola products.
+2013 The Double Cola Company launched its Road to Refresh campaign, a summer sampling tour to introduce more people to SKI and Double Cola products

 DC Picnic 2003_1_edited_edited.jpg